szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +1 backstab multiplier (this will ignore the backstab multiplier tweak and behave as you would expect)
 - Total bonus of +6 THAC0 against wizards and sorcerers
 - It changes description and icon to poison instead of bleeding, since bleeding in vanilla game is utter bs.
-- It also makes the poison damage subject to save vs. Death at -2
+- It also makes the poison damage subject to Save vs. Death at -2

 It also applies automatically the changes to this item in Component 1644.